sheriifMahadi/Calculator/README.md

 # Calculator
-A JavaScript calculator application from The Odin Project The Calculator has basic calculator functionalities
+A JavaScript calculator application from The Odin Project. </br>
+The Calculator has basic calculator functionalities